 5 Things You Didn't Know About Shoplifting

-Before running a full-service entertainment company, I had a 16-year career in Retail Loss Prevention (half of those as manager).
+Before running a full-service entertainment company, I had a 16-year career in Retail Loss Prevention and I served as a manager for half of that period.
 I worked for four retail giants before leaving the business in 2010.

-I am certified in Wicklander-Zulawski Interview and Interrogation Techniques, (the gold standard, used mainly for obtaining confessions from dishonest retail employees) and since leaving the business, I've kept my ear to the ground and my eyes to the internet for the latest changes in the retail industry and loss prevention.
+I am certified in Wicklander-Zulawski Interview and Interrogation Techniques, and these are the gold standard when it comes to obtaining confessions from dishonest retail employees.
+Since leaving the business, I've kept my ear to the ground and my eyes on the internet for the latest changes in the retail industry and loss prevention.

-Now, I’m pleased to share some of what I learned in my 16 years in the industry with you.
+Now, I’m pleased to share some of what I've learned throughout my 16 years in the industry with you.

-Important: This article is for shoplifting questions only.
+This article is for shoplifting questions only.
 I don't provide info on how to steal.
-I have zero sympathy for shoplifters.
-There are a lot easier, safer and legal ways to make a living.
+I have no sympathy for shoplifters.
+Shoplifting is risky and there are a lot of other ways to make a living that are easier, safer, and legal.
 There are plenty of internet forums available that dedicate themselves to "the art of shoplifting,” but this isn't one of them.